dsofts-it/Dsofts/DEPLOY_RENDER.md

 Notes
 - CLIENT_URL accepts multiple origins separated by commas; the server’s CORS is configured to allow them and credentials.
 - Cookies are set with SameSite=None and Secure in production, and app is configured with trust proxy so auth works over HTTPS/proxy.
+ - Admin bootstrap: If no admin exists, the first registered account becomes admin.
+You can also set FIRST_ADMIN_EMAIL to grant admin to a specific email on registration.

 4) Deploy the backend